The Lord Of The Rings

 It was revealed this week that Murrell’s assets include a £613,000 pension fund.
 It is entirely conceivable that Murrell’s embezzlement contributed significantly to the size of that fund, which will have earned a very significant sum in interest over the years that he was stealing large amounts.

-So by the time you also factor in the selling of all his illegally-obtained trinkets, it’s within the bounds of possibility that even after paying back the money, Murrell will come out of his crimes financially ahead.
+So by the time you also factor in the selling of all his illegally-obtained trinkets, it’s within the bounds of possibility that even after paying back all of the money, Murrell might well come out of his crimes financially ahead.
 The SNP, meanwhile, will have been fully reimbursed for its losses and will be the happy recipient of a welcome and substantial unexpected boost to its threadbare coffers.

 Unlike Alex Salmond – who Murrell conspired to imprison on false allegations, was found innocent on all charges but left financially ruined by the £500,000 cost of his defence – Murrell won’t even be out of pocket on legal fees.
 We all paid those for him.